-In managing the market risk emerging as part of trading or clearing operations, the Group:

-- devises mechanisms permitting to close positions of defaulting clearing members within two trading days; - sets discounts for the assets accepted as collateral, with the view to covering possible changes in their values in the period from their most recent re-evaluation until the time of their sale; - sets concentration limits that define clearing member's position volume, upon reaching which the underlying collateral is subject to heightened requirements; - evaluates clearing members' collateral adequacy subject to market liquidity; - develops procedures for resolving a situation, when a terminated obligation of a clearing member is secured by property other than the subject of the underling obligation; - maintains a system of additional financial collateral meant to cover losses not secured by clearing member's clearing or any other collateral.

-The liquidity management system includes the following nprising elements:

-- est and/ distribution of powers in managing liquidity; - specific liquidity management and control procedures, information system to accumulate and review liquidityrelated information; - a set of guidelines, performance indicators, and plans of initiatives designed to ensure efficient liquidity management and control; - internal management accounts underlying any decision adopted with respect to the liquidity efficient control and management.

-In order to measure the impact of the interest risk nprising over the fair value of financial instruments, the Group est and/ holds regular assessment of potential losses, which may be caused by negative change of the market terms.
+Risk Description Actions In managing the market risk emerging as part of trading or clearing operations, the Group: devises mechanisms permitting to close positions of defaulting clearing members within two trading days; sets discounts for the assets accepted as collateral, with the view to covering possible changes in their values in the period from their most recent re-evaluation until the time of their sale; sets concentration limits that define clearing member's position volume, upon reaching which the underlying collateral is subject to heightened requirements; evaluates clearing members' collateral adequacy subject to market liquidity; develops procedures for resolving a situation, when a terminated obligation of a clearing member is secured by property other than the subject of the underling obligation; maintains a system of additional financial collateral meant to cover losses not secured by clearing member's clearing or any other collateral.
+Liquidity risk Risk of potential losses following an adverse change in the value of the instruments comprising the bank book, caused by changes in interest and/ or yield rates.
+The liquidity management system includes the following elements: distribution of powers in managing liquidity; specific liquidity management and control procedures; information system to accumulate and review liquidity-related information; a set of guidelines, performance indicators, and plans of initiatives designed to ensure efficient liquidity management and control; internal management accounts underlying any decision adopted with respect to the liquidity efficient control and management.
+Bank book interest risk Risk of potential losses following an adverse change in the value of the instruments comprising the bank book, caused by changes in interest and/ or yield rates.
+In order to measure the impact of the interest risk over the fair value of financial instruments, the Group holds regular assessment of potential losses, which may be caused by negative change of the market terms.
 The risk management division regularly monitors the financials of the Group and its principal members, assesses the sensitivity of the market value of the investment portfolio and of the proceeds to the interest risk.